backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/GuardDuty.md

 - Input data includes:
 	- **VPC flow logs**
 	- **DNS logs**
 	- **CloudTrail** *data and management events*.
-Since S3 can be categorised under cloud trail data events it can also monitor data stored in S3.
+		- Since S3 can be categorised under cloud trail data events it can also monitor data stored in S3.
+	- **Kubernetes Audit Logs** - suspicious activities and potential EKS cluster compromises
+- Can setup *EventBridge rules* to be notified in case of findings
 - **Disabling** the service *will delete all remaining data*, including your findings and configurations before relinquishing the service permissions and resetting the service.
 - Can protect against **crypto currency attacks**.
 It has a *dedicated finding* for it.